Ramdas Adak: Early life and folk stories

+Ramdas' only son was Balai Chand.
+His descendants still reside in Paschimpara village.

 Career

 Alongside composing Anadimangal, Ramdas began singing various devotional songs on Dharmaraj.
-Within a short time he got the attention of Raja Jadavchandra Roy, the nephew of Raja Pratapnarayan who was deeply impressed by Ramdas’s poetic and musical talent.
-Because of his talent he was appointed as the Swavakavi in Raja Pratapnarayan’s royal court, where he completed the composition of Anadimangal Kavya.
+Within a short time he got the attention of Raja Jadavchandra Roy, the nephew of Raja Pratapnarayan who was deeply impressed by Ramdas's poetic and musical talent.
+Because of his talent he was appointed as the Swavakavi in Raja Pratapnarayan's royal court, where he completed the composition of Anadimangal Kavya.
 Raja Naranarayan, after his succession to the throne, also appointed him as the Dewan of Bhurishrestha.